top of page

 I met up with my sister at Ah Ma Teochew Kuih (阿嬷潮州糕) at around 10am — was supposed to meet her at Woodlands Checkpoint at 9am.
 She had seated herself on the second floor and ordered Ah Ma's signature coffee (阿嬷特调咖啡) while waiting for me.

 I had tried the signature coffee before, which was traditional coffee blended with cocoa powder (similar to Taiping's special coffee hor ka sai, 虎咬狮).
-I browsed through the coffee menu and ordered another unfamiliar item — Dalgona Coffee (400次咖啡) — along with some food.
+I browsed through the coffee menu and ordered an unfamiliar item — Dalgona Coffee (400次咖啡) — along with some food.

 I also bought a jar of Ah Ma's kaya (coconut jam, RM7.50) when footing the bill.
 I had always wanted to try their kaya and it was a good time to go for it since I had just finished my jar of jam.